jacksonwb/lem-in/README.md

 ## Output
 The output describes the movement of agents through the map.
-A movement is of the form `L[agent number]-[room name]`, with all movements in a turn occuring on a line.
+A movement is of the form:
+`L[agent number]-[room name]`

+Each line describes the movements in one turn.

 The following outpute describes movement through the above map:
 ```